11 Sources

 2

 .
-Training large language models on a single graphics card proves prohibitively time-consuming, forcing companies to distribute workloads across numerous GPUs to enable parallel calculations.
-This approach creates significant complexity in determining which chip should perform specific sub-tasks and when, while avoiding situations where some GPUs remain underutilized3
+Training large language models on a single graphics card is prohibitively time-consuming, so companies distribute workloads across numerous GPUs to enable parallel calculations.
+This creates significant complexity in avoiding situations where some GPUs remain underutilized or busy chips cause unnecessary delays.

 Source: PYMNTS